sjbrown/1kfa/mod_guide_gm.md

 seen things, done things.
 They are now masters of a new way of existing, unafraid of crossing into the previously "alien" world.

-By dialogue or action, each player character should exhibit their change.
+By dialogue or action, each PC should exhibit their change.

 This can play out in many ways: